kubernetes/community/contributors/design-proposals/storage/csi-migration.md

-In order to do this we need to migrate the internals of the in-tree plugins to call out to CSI Plugins because we will be unable to deprecate the current internal plugin API’s due to Kubernetes API deprecation policies.
+In order to do this we need to migrate the internals of the in-tree plugins to call out to CSI Plugins because we will be unable to deprecate the current internal plugin APIs due to Kubernetes API deprecation policies.
 This will lower cost of development as we only have to maintain one version of each plugin, as well as ease the transition to CSI when we are able to deprecate the internal APIs.